uoregon-libraries/ojs-podman/README.md

 to make it clear what we've pushed up in terms of OJS.
 This is almost certainly worth revisiting because it's a pretty awful strategy, but we need *something*.

+### Email debugging

+If you want to be able to debug emails, you can use the included smtpdebug service definition (`smtpdebug.compose.yml`) in your compose stack.
+Along with the compose override example's `depends_on` configuration, this would create a service that the worker and web service both are able to use by name.
+You'd configure your OJS to point to `smtpdebug` on port 25, and then watch the logs from the smtpdebug container.
+This allows you to run a dev instance and see what emails would have been sent, for instance.

 ### Upgrading

 To do an upgrade, there are several manual steps to take: